TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-We also tried to executing a command directly using `xp_cmdshell`, but without success:
+We also tried to execute a command directly using `xp_cmdshell`, but without success:

 <br />